queengooborg/OpenTag3D/spec.md

 ## Data Structure Standard

-This is a list of data that will live on the RFID chip, separated into required and optional data.
-All **REQUIRED** data must be populated to be compliant with this open source RFID protocol.
+The data is to be stored as a payload within an NDEF record of MIME type `{{ site.data.spec.mime_type }}`.
+The data must remain unencrypted to be compliant with the spec.

-NTAG213 tags have 144 bytes of usable memory, which is the minimum requirement for OpenTag3D.
-NTAG216 tags have 888 bytes of usable memory.
+NTAG213 tags have 144 bytes of writable memory, which is the minimum requirement for OpenTag3D Core.
+SLIX2 tags have 320 bytes of writable memory, which is the minimum requirement for OpenTag3D Extended.

 All strings are UTF-8 unless specified otherwise.
 All integers are unsigned, big endian, unless specified otherwise.

 Temperatures are stored in Celsius, divided by 5.

-The data is to be stored as a payload within an NDEF record of MIME type `{{ site.data.spec.mime_type }}`.
+Below is list of data that will live on the RFID chip.
+All **REQUIRED** data must be populated to be compliant with the spec.

 ### Memory Map - OpenTag3D Core